Do you want to create a job board in WordPress?

 Bluehost is one of the biggest hosting companies in the world and an officially recommended WordPress hosting provider.

-Now that you have WordPress ready, it is time to create a job board website with WordPress.
+Now that you have WordPress ready, creating a job board website with WordPress is time.

 Upon activation, you will need to create a few pages that the plugin will use to display different sections of your job board.